-US stocks edge higher on trade optimism ahead of G20 Summit
+Shares up on hope Trump-Xi meeting will ease trade tensions

-U.S. stocks traded cautiously higher ahead of a weekend meeting between President Trump and China's Xi Jinping at the G20 Summit.
+U.S. stocks closed mostly, though modestly, higher Thursday as investors focused optimistically on a weekend meeting between President Trump and China's Xi Jinping at the G20 Summit.

 Continue Reading Below

-China has however listed the removal of Huawei from the U.S. banned list as a demand for a trade deal, according to the Wall Street Journal.
+China has, however, listed the removal of Huawei from the U.S. banned list as a demand for a trade deal, according to the Wall Street Journal.

 MORE FROM FOXBUSINESS.COM

-Shares of Boeing are lower after the Federal Aviation Administration uncovered a new software issue with the beleaguered Max jet, a fresh hurdle that is likely to further delay the jet from returning to service.
+Shares of Boeing fell after the Federal Aviation Administration uncovered a new software issue with the beleaguered Max jet, a fresh hurdle that is likely to further delay the jet from returning to service.

+Health care and consumer stocks offset the decline in Boeing prices: Walgreens Boots Alliance shares traded higher after beating quarterly profit estimates; L Brands shares gained on the company's cost containment plans.

+Ford Motor shares rose after the carmaker said it will cut 12,000 jobs in Europe and introduce a new car line there.

 |Ticker